What to look for when buying a high chair

 Style

 We all want a high chair that looks like part of the furniture, right?
-Because your chair is likely to be sitting in your dining area or kitchen for a few years, you’ll want something that’s functional, but looks good.
+Because your chair is likely to be sitting in your dining area or kitchen for a few years, you’ll want something that’s functional, but still looks good.

 Finally…